shaggytwodope/Python-text-game/README.md

 ####change log
 <b>7/10-15:</b>

+Fixed the askEquip so it updates the playerDamage.

 Made the obsolete folder and moved the obsolete files into that folder.
 You only need game.py to run/modify code.

 Renamed game.py to oldgame.py and test to game.py